cinthyr/cinthyr.github.io/README.md

+**hi :3**
-i mean this is supposed to be my personal website but really i'm not getting anything done? lmao
+this is supposed to be my personal website but idk what i'm doing lmfao